Atlas Copco Nitrogen Generators

 Expert Installation & UK Compliance

-A nitrogen generator is part of an integrated pressure system.
+A nitrogen generator is part of an integrated pressure solution.
 As a UK-based specialist, Design Air ensures your entire installation, from the air compressor and air treatment to the generator and pipework, is fully compliant with UK law, specifically the Pressure Systems Safety Regulations 2000 (PSSR).

 Comprehensive Service & Maintenance Plans

 To protect your investment and ensure maximum uptime, we offer comprehensive service plans.
 Regular, professional maintenance is critical for efficiency and longevity.
-Our plans cover routine tasks like filter changes and sensor calibration, using only genuine Atlas Copco parts to guarantee performance.
+Our plans cover routine tasks like filters changes and sensor calibration, using only genuine Atlas Copco parts to guarantee performance.

 Lowest Total Cost of Ownership